acerv/bashrc/README.md

-# bashrc
+# My terminal configuration
-My Bash configuration
+It contains bashrc and xterm configuration.